pytorch/pytorch/docs/source/jit.rst

 Builtin Functions
 ~~~~~~~~~~~~~~~~~

-Torch Script supports a subset of the builtin tensor and neural network functions that
+TorchScript supports a subset of the builtin tensor and neural network functions that
 PyTorch provides.
 Most methods on Tensor as well as functions in the ``torch``
 namespace are available.
 Many functions in ``torch.nn.functional`` are also availiable.